Ultimate Guide For Adding Closed Captions In YouTube Videos

 Words that could be wrong in automatic captions

 With the “Don’t show potentially inappropriate words” setting in YouTube Studio, automatic captions will replace potentially inappropriate words with “[__],” which is an open bracket, two underscores, and a closed bracket.
 This setting does not affect audio tracks or captions edited by hand.
-It’s meant to stop words that might not be appropriate from showing up in automatic captions by accident.
-It also keeps how you can make money from your video.
+It’s designed to prevent inappropriate words from appearing in automatic captions by accident.
+It also shows how you can make money from your video.

 Videos that are uploaded and live streams both have automatic captioning

-As YouTube continues improving its speech recognition software and cutting down on automatic captioning mistakes, we still tell creators to look over all the captions made automatically.
+As YouTube continues to improve its speech recognition software and reduce automatic captioning errors, we still advise creators to review all captions generated automatically.

 If you need to, here’s how to turn off the “Don’t show words that might be inappropriate” setting: